RKelln/5-directions/public/writing/ppf.md

 Mostly successfully used by Memo Aktin in his Learning 2 See projects, the pix2pix algorithm was created in 2017.
 The GAN learns a mapping from input image to output image.
 This approach can colorize images, convert day to night, and other more artistic mappings such as eye to nebula or drawing of a castle to photo of a castle.
 This creates a model that converts everything it "sees" into what has been trained to see.

 This technique is particularly fun to use on modern hardware where it can be run in real-time.
 There is a certain magic in finding the right representation to map from.
 For example, it took me quite some time to find that scattered sesame and sunflower seeds made for good input to generate images of treetops.

-Cut: Generally in those cases you train on target images and processed versions of those images containing only edges.
-Then you can convert other images or video of a completely different subject to only edges and the model will convert those edges to the trained image.

 ### Credits <!-- .element: class="attribution" -->
 * [_Learning to See_ - Memo Akten](http://www.memo.tv/works/learning-to-see/)